botter-workshop/sequelize-handlers/README.md

 ```

 ## remove(model)
 The `remove` handler will return a `204 No Content` upon success.
-The handler will return a `404 Not Found`
+The handler will return a `404 HttpStatusError`
 if the corresponding record could not be located.

 ```